7 Experiences to Have While Visiting Savannah, GA

 If you are into sweets, definitely check out River Street Sweets Candy Store.
 At the very least, go in to see taffy being made and get a free sample!

 Leopold's Ice cream has been around since 1919 and has a vintage feel to it.
 It's very popular, and you more than likely may have to wait in a long line, but it's worth it!
 After trying numerous samples, I settled on the double scoop caramel swirl and coffee cone *yum*.

 6) Take a Day Trip to Jekyll Island

 Jekyll Island is an 1.5 hour drive from Savannah.
 While there are plenty of activities to do at Jekyll, I primarily went to visit the gorgeous Driftwood Beach which is on the north end of the island.
 I took a nice walk and caught a sunset there, which was mesmerizing!

 Location: 104 West Broughton Street

 If you are a honey lover, you MUST visit the Savannah Bee Company!
 They have a variety of artisanal honey, everyday honey, and raw honey comb.
 You can try them all for free.
 I also recommend their mead tasting.

-Have you visited Savannah?
+Have you taken a day trip to Savannah?
 What did you do during your visit?!

 Pin for later: